Azure/RGCOPY/rgcopy-docu.md

 **`createVolumes`** = <BR>`@("size@,mp1,mp2,...", ...)`			|Create new NetApp volumes in the target RG<BR>**size**: volume size in GB <BR>**mp**: mount point `/<server>/<path>` (e.g. /dbserver/hana/shared)
 **`createDisks`** = <BR>`@("size@,mp1,mp2,...", ...)`<BR>`@("size/iops/mbps@mp1,mp2,...", ...)`|Create new disks in the target RG<BR>**size**: disk size in GB<BR>**iops**: I/Os per second: only needed and allowed for Ultra SSD disks<BR>**mbps**: megabytes per second: only needed and allowed for Ultra SSD disks<BR>**mp**: mount point `/<server>/<path>` (e.g. /dbserver/hana/shared)
 **`snapshotVolumes`** = <BR>`@("account/pool@vol1,vol2...", ...)`<BR>`@("rg/account/pool@vol1,vol2...", ...)`			|Create NetApp volume snapshots in the source RG<BR>**rg**: resource group name that contains the NetApp account (optional)<BR>**account**: NetApp account name<BR>**pool**: NetApp pool name<BR>**vol**: NetApp volume name<BR>rg is optional.
 Default value is `sourceRG`
+**`netAppSubnet`**=<BR>`'<addrPrefix>@<vnet>'`|Create NetApp subnet:<BR>**vnet:** existing virtual Network name<BR>**addrPrefix:** Address Prefix that is used for creating the new subnet<BR><BR>RGCOPY automatically uses an existing NetApp subnet when creating NetApp volumes.
+If no subnet with delegation for NetApp Volumes exists then you must provide parameter `netAppSubnet`.

 You can use these parameters for the following scenarios:

 #### Copying NetApp volumes
 The NetApp volumes used in the source RG can be located in any NetApp account and capacity pool.
 You might use different NetApp accounts in different resource groups.
 In the target RG, RGCOPY creates a single NetApp account with a single capacity pool that contains all volumes for the target RG.
-The size of the volumes in the target RG does not need to be the same as in the source RG.<BR>When copying a NetApp volume, you must use two RGCOPY parameters:
+The size of the volumes in the target RG does not need to be the same as in the source RG.

+When copying a NetApp volume, you must use two RGCOPY parameters:
 - **`snapshotVolumes`** = `@(`**`"rg/account/pool@vol1,vol2..."`**`, ...)`<BR>This parameter specifies all NetApp volumes that are used in the source RG.
 It results in performing NetApp volume snapshots with the name *'rgcopy'*.
 Existing snapshots with this name will be overwritten.
 You have to specify the resource group (**rg**), the NetApp account (**account**), the capacity pool (**pool**) and all volume names (**vol1, vol2, ...**).
 You can skip the resource group (**rg**) if the NetApp account is in the source RG.
 - **`createVolumes`** = `@(`**`"size@,mp1,mp2,..."`**`, ...)`<BR>This parameter specifies all mount points (**mp1, mp2, ...**).
 A mount point has the format **vmName/path**.
 For each mount point, RGCOPY backups the files in the source RG, creates and mounts a new NetApp volume in the target RG and restores the files.
 You have to specify the size of the new NetApp volume (**size**) in GiB.
 The minimum size is 100 GiB.